kaveeken/linReg/README.md

 I might want to use least squares over RMSD.
 The project that needs this validates fits by RMSD anyway, so this is where I ended up.

+# To do
+* split utils into its own repo
+* turn into library
+* turn into python-compatible library